The 12 PCI DSS Requirements Explained

 Requirements 1 Through 4: Network Isolation and Encryption

-Requirement 1 is network segmentation—creating separate network boundaries between your cardholder data environment (the part of your network where card data lives) and everything else.
+Requirement 1 is network segmentation — creating separate network boundaries between your cardholder data environment (the part of your network where card data lives) and everything else.
 The idea is that if an attacker compromises one part of your network, they shouldn't be able to just wander over to where the card data is.
 You build this with firewalls and access controls that explicitly define what traffic can move between network segments.
 This doesn't have to be elaborate.
 A small business might have a simple two-segment network: public-facing systems on one side, payment processing systems on the other, with a firewall controlling traffic between them.
 A larger business might have many more segments.
 But the principle is the same.

-Requirement 4 requires encryption in transit—card data can't move unencrypted across networks or the internet.
+Requirement 4 requires encryption in transit — card data can't move unencrypted across networks or the internet.
 This means TLS/SSL for any transmission involving card data, whether it's moving between systems within your network or crossing the internet.
 If data moves unencrypted, anyone sniffing the network can read it.
 You're making that impossible.

 These four requirements form the foundation.
 Get them right and you've solved the biggest attack vector against most organizations.
 Get them wrong and no other control in the world matters.
 Many organizations fail audits because they nail everything else but find that card data somewhere in their environment is either not encrypted at rest or not encrypted in transit.
-When an auditor finds that, it's a critical finding.
-It means your perimeter isn't actually protecting the asset.
+When an auditor finds that, it's a critical finding — it means your perimeter isn't actually protecting the asset.

 Requirements 5 Through 7: Access Control and Authentication

 Requirement 7 is access control based on the principle of least privilege: people and systems only get the permissions they actually need to do their job.
 This sounds straightforward, but it's where most organizations fail.
-A person who receives customer service requests doesn't need access to view every customer's credit card data.
+A person who handles customer service requests doesn't need access to view every customer's credit card data.
 They need access to see the requests and the last four digits of the card for transaction matching.
 That's it.
 Yet in many environments, access controls are so broad that a single compromised account gives an attacker visibility to the entire cardholder data environment.

 Implementing least privilege requires understanding what people actually do and setting permissions accordingly.
 It's less technically complex than something like encryption, but it's administratively intensive because it requires ongoing management.
 When a new employee starts, someone has to set their permissions correctly.
 When they move to a different team, someone has to adjust permissions.
 When they leave, someone has to disable them.
-It's not difficult—it's just tedious and ongoing.
+It's not difficult — it's just tedious and ongoing.

 These three requirements together eliminate most of the entry points that attackers use.
 Strong authentication, current systems, and limited permissions mean attackers can't just walk through the front door.
 They'd have to find a sophisticated zero-day vulnerability or use some other advanced technique.
 At that point, you've already made yourself a harder target than most organizations, and attackers typically move on to easier prey.